East Asia & Pacific Summer Institutes (EAPSI)

 The East Asia and Pacific Summer Institutes provide U.S. graduate students in science and engineering: 1) first-hand research experience in Australia, China, Japan, Korea, New Zealand, Singapore or Taiwan; 2) an introduction to the science and science policy infrastructure of the respective location; and 3) orientation to the society, culture and language.
 The primary goals of EAPSI are to introduce students to East Asia and Pacific science and engineering in the context of a research setting, and to help students initiate scientific relationships that will better enable future collaboration with foreign counterparts.
 All institutes, except Japan, last approximately 8 weeks from June to August.
-The EAPSI program in Japan lasts approximately 10 weeks from June to August.
+Japan lasts approximately 10 weeks from June to August.

 Approximate Annual Cycle

 - November: proposal submission deadline - second Wednesday in November

 - December: NSF compliance check of proposals and preparation for review panels